gjoyce42/Technical_Writing/Author Resources.md

 ## Lesson Objectives/Outcomes
 * Prospective authors of tutorials for PierceHacker should be able to use this tutorial as a guideline to make their own.
-* Prospective authors will be able to reference this
+* Prospective authors will be able to reference this tutorial
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzg3MDEzNzQxLDEyNTg4OTUwNzMsLTc0MT
+eyJoaXN0b3J5IjpbLTUwOTIxMTgzNSw3ODcwMTM3NDEsMTI1OD
-gwOTMyOV19
+g5NTA3MywtNzQxODA5MzI5XX0=
 -->